Mass media in Cape Verde: Print

 Horizonte is a daily newspaper.
 The government-run Novo Jornal-Cabo Verde is published twice weekly.
-Weekly periodicals include A Semana, Expresso das Ilhas, Jornal Horizonte, Terra Nova, Boletim Informativo, A Nação, founded in 2007 and A Voz founded in 2013.
-Today, many of these national level newspaper sites are also available online (some with subscription).
+Weekly periodicals include A Semana, Expresso das Ilhas, Jornal Horizonte, Terra Nova, Boletim Informativo, A Nação (founded in 2007) and A Voz (founded in 2013).
+Today, many of these national level newspaper sites are also available online, some with subscription.
 Regional newspapers includes Jornal O Cidadão (São Vicente), Artiletra (São Vicente), a bi-monthly newspaper/periodical, Jornal de São Nicolau and Oceanpress (Sal).
-Newspapers are written in the official language, Portuguese.
-Some such as A Semana and Jornal Horizonte has some articles written in Cape Verdean Creole.
-Newspapers, especially online are also written in English, some newsstands offers English language papers and rarely French especially at touristic areas of the islands of Sal and Boa Vista.
-The first English language papers were first written in the late-19th century but were rarely common, most of them were available in Mindelo, São Vicente which were one of the most coal refueling stopovers in West Africa.
-Online, recently some articles on A Semana is also available in English.
+Newspapers are generally written in Portuguese, the official language.
+Some, such as A Semana and Jornal Horizonte, have articles written in Cape Verdean Creole.
+Online publications tend to be written in English.
+Newsstands might offer newspapers in English and French, especially at touristic areas of the islands of Sal and Boa Vista.
+English language papers were first written in the late-19th century, but they were uncommon.
+Most of them were available in Mindelo, São Vicente, which was one of the primary coaling stations in West Africa.
+There are also online news sources which are distributed throughout the entire country.

-There are also online national level newspapers and news sources, sports-oriented news sources available includes Criolosport and recently Sports Mídia.
+Sports-oriented news sources available includes Criolosport and recently Sports Mídia.

-Others including the airline magazine of TACV Fragata.
+Other new sources including the airline magazine of TACV Fragata.

 History

-In the colonial area, there was a journal that was like a newspaper, the first was Boletim Oficial de Cabo Verde (Official Bulletin of Cape Verde) which first published on 24 August 1842 on the island of Boa Vista.
-Second came Independente on 1 October 1877 in Praia, Santiago, third came O Correio de Cabo Verde (Cape Verde Post) on 19 April 1879 and fourth came Echo de Cabo Verde (Echo of Cape Verde, Modern Portuguese: Eco de Cabo Verde) first published in April 1880.
-Mindelo made journals included Revista de Cabo Verde and Liberdade, both started in 1889.
+The first Capeverdean newspaper came in the form of a news journal during the colonial area.
+Boletim Oficial de Cabo Verde (Official Bulletin of Cape Verde) was first published on 24 August 1842, on the island of Boa Vista.
+A few decades later, Independente was established on 1 October 1877 in Praia, Santiago.
+Two more publications followed soon after, with the third being O Correio de Cabo Verde (Cape Verde Post) on 19 April 1879 and the fourth being Echo de Cabo Verde (Echo of Cape Verde, Modern Portuguese: Eco de Cabo Verde) in April 1880.
+The journals Revista de Cabo Verde and Liberdade both began in Mindelo in 1889.

-In Praia, there were journals including O Povo Praiense, first made on 13 July 1886, O Praiense made in 1889 and later Praia made in the same year.
+Around that same time, the journals O Povo Praiense (est. July 1886), O Praiense (est. 1889), and Praia (est. 1889) were established in Praia.

-One of the recent was named Notícias de Cabo Verde (News from Cape Verde) and Jornal de Cabo Verde (Cape Verde Journal) during the mid 20th century, started publishing in 1931 and the newer O Eco de Cabo Verde (Echo of Cape Verde).
+Some more recent news sources, Notícias de Cabo Verde (News from Cape Verde) and Jornal de Cabo Verde (Cape Verde Journal), started publishing in 1931.
+A newer paper is O Eco de Cabo Verde (Echo of Cape Verde).

 Freedom of speech

-The Constitution of Cape Verde provides for free expression, and the government is said to uphold this right generally.
+The Constitution of Cape Verde permits freedom of expression, and the government is said to uphold this right generally.
 Government authorization is not needed to establish newspapers, other printed publications, or electronic media.

 Online newspapers abroad

-One media based abroad is VozDiPovo-Online, an online newspaper founded in 2004 and is based in Aveiro, Portugal and serves the Capeverdean community there.
+VozDiPovo-Online is an online newspaper founded in 2004 that is based in Aveiro, Portugal and serves the Capeverdean community there.